 From that same sample, try to identify the followers’ attributes, such as age, gender, interests, and values.
 Note how well these characteristics match your buyer personas.

 Many followers are open about their favorite brands.
-They may indicate which brands they like by their hashtag usage, their post comments, or within content on their own pages.
+They may indicate which brands they like by hashtag usage, post comments, or within the content on their own pages.

-An engagement rate is a good metric to use to understand how active a creator’s followers are overall.
-To find engagement rate, divide the creator’s total number of likes, comments, shares, etc by their follower count.
+An engagement rate is a good metric to understand how active a creator’s followers are.
+To find engagement rate, divide the creator’s total number of likes, comments, and shares by their follower count.

 Engagement Rate = Total # of Post Engagements / # of Followers